MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/pci/enabling-dma-remapping-for-device-drivers.md

 ## Validating that DMA remapping is enabled for a specific device driver instance

 To check if a specific driver has opted into DMA remapping, look in Device Manager, in the device's **Details** tab, for the values corresponding to the DMA remapping policy property.
-A driver can query the [**DEVPKEY_Device_DmaRemappingPolicy**](../install/devpkey-device-dmaremappingpolicy.md) property to determine if the driver has opted into remapping.
-This property returns 1 to indicate opt out and 2 to indicate opt in.
-Note that these return values are not the same as the values for **DmaRemappingCompatible** listed in the previous section.
+A driver can query the [**DEVPKEY_Device_DmaRemappingPolicy**](../install/devpkey-device-dmaremappingpolicy.md) property to determine the DMA remapping capability of the device.
+See potential return values on that page, and note that these return values are not the same as the values for **DmaRemappingCompatible** listed in the previous section.

 ![Device Manager Details Tab](images/device-details-tab-1903.png)